 Tomorrow isn’t here yet.
 Tomorrow is merely a potential to be.

-You know where you stand if you are present in your life with awareness where your feet are now.
+You know where you stand if you are present in your life with an awareness of where your feet are now.
 But how can you know where your feet will be tomorrow?

-Tomorrow will sort itself out in 23 hours 59 minutes 59 seconds from now.
-A fixed amount of time that never shifts, it is always moving out 23 hours 59 minutes 59 seconds away.
-Leaving a person always to be chasing the end of the rainbow, of tomorrow, hoping it will be better and fixed when it isn’t a fixed point at all.
+Tomorrow will sort itself out in 23 hours, 59 minutes 59 seconds from now.
+Tomorrow is a fixed amount of time that never shifts; it’s always moving out 23 hours 59 minutes 59 seconds away.
+Leaving a person always to be chasing the end of tomorrow’s rainbow, hoping it will be better and fixed when it isn’t a fixed point at all.

 Only now is a fixed point in our life.
 So now is the only time we can fix and shift.

 Acting now to shift our life to be living in full potential.